ppmarq1/ppmarq1/README.md

 <br />
 🌟 I am from Brazil and living in Lisbon, Portugal - Europe.
 <br />
-🔆 I'm a Full-Stack Developer with knowledge of HTML, CSS, JavaScript, and PHP, and I have solid experience as a Senior Project Manager.
+🔆 I'm a Full-Stack Developer with knowledge of JavaScript, React, Redux, PHP, and I have solid experience as a Senior Project Manager.
 I am looking for a Remote Tech job.
 <br />
 📫 How to reach me: ppmarq1@gmail.com;
 <br />